alexeygumirov/openhab/README.md

 To collect metrics and present them I use [InfluxDB](https://docs.influxdata.com/influxdb/v1.7/) and [Grafana](https://grafana.com/) in Docker containers.
 InfluxDB also provides me persistence for the OpenHab.
+For the initial setup of the InfluxDB I used following tutorial: [Setting up InfluxDB and Grafana using Docker](https://www.home-assistant.io/blog/2017/04/25/influxdb-grafana-docker/).
+While this tutorial is on the **Home Assistant** page, this works for **OpenHab** as well.

 All OpenHab configuration I do via config files, not GUI.
 This approach is more robust and also gives you ability to migrate OpenHab configuration to other system.